Self-Control Buffers the Mortality Salience Effect on Fairness-Related Decision-Making

 Abstract

 Fairness-related decision-making often involves a conflict between egoistic and prosocial motives.
 Previous research based on Terror Management Theory (TMT) indicates that mortality salience can promote both selfish and prosocial behaviors, leaving its effect on fairness-related decision-making uncertain.
-By integrating TMT with the strength model of self-control, we propose that managing death-related thoughts depletes self-control strength, thereby impairing individuals' ability to resist selfish impulses during fairness-related decision-making tasks.
-Additionally, this effect is moderated by dispositional self-control.
-We tested these hypotheses in two studies.
-Participants were primed with either mortality salience or negative affect and then asked to made a series of binary choices (equal allocation vs. unequal allocation favoring themselves) to distribute monetary resources.
-In both studies, mortality salience heightened selfish tendencies, leading allocate resources less equitably.
+This study integrates TMT with the strength model of self-control to investigate the effects of mortality salience on fairness-related decision-making and to examine the moderating role of dispositional self-control.
+Participants were primed with either mortality salience or negative affect and then asked to make a series of binary choices (equal allocation vs. unequal allocation favoring themselves) to distribute monetary resources.
+In both studies, mortality salience heightened selfish tendencies, leading to less equitable monetary allocation.
 Study 2 further revealed that this effect occurred among participants with low, but not high, self-control.
-These findings indicate that mortality salience promotes selfishness and inequitable resource allocation, but that self-control can buffer these effects.
+These findings indicate that mortality salience promotes selfishness and inequitable monetary allocation, but that self-control can buffer these effects.

 Article activity feed